-Identity
+Identity Definition

-So what is the definition of Identity, what does identity mean and why is it not widely used as part of modeling enterprise strategy?
+So, what is the definition of Identity?
+What does identity mean, and why is it not widely used as part of modeling enterprise strategy?
 Read the Dragon1 Term Definition here.

 Let us define Identity